-On public projects, payment rights are protected by bonds rather than by liens against property.
+On public projects, payment bonds provide protection against nonpayment, rather than by liens against the property.
 Just like mechanics liens, the requirements for filing and serving bond claims can vary from state to state.
 But, what happens after the claim has been filed?

 After making a bond claim, it’s not unusual for things to get very, very quiet.
 This makes it hard to determine what next steps should be taken, when you may be paid, or if there is anything you can do to move your claim along.
 However, there are some things that bond claimants can and should do in order to get paid faster.
 Read on to find out more.

-The requirements for which parties are required to receive your bond claim vary from state to state.
-Generally, most states require giving a copy of the bond claim to some combination of the direct contractor, the public entity contracting for the work, or the surety.
+The claim process and the parties required to receive your payment bond claim vary from state to state.
+Generally, most jurisdictions in the United States require giving a copy of the bond claim to some combination of the direct contractor, the public entity contracting for the work, or the surety.
 In many circumstances, however, the surety is not specifically required to receive a copy of the bond claim.

 While you must comply with the specific requirements, don’t just stop there.
 In order to best position yourself to get a response on your claim, you want to make sure everybody with an interest has received it.
-This means sending your claim to the public entity contracting for the work, the general contractor, the contractor who hired you (if different), and especially, the surety.
+This means sending a notice of the claim to the public entity contracting for the work (i.e. “project owner”), the prime contractor, the contractor who hired you (if different), and especially, the surety.

 Throughout the application process, the surety will examine the creditworthiness and solvency of the contractor applying for the bond, like checking the GC’s assets.
 While surety companies issuing a bond will take some risk, they aren’t going to take much, and they will try to limit it as much as possible.